timothysanders/stat-018/lecture-notes.md

     - For example "all participants learned one set of material one way and then all participants learned another way"
     - "pair of twins were randomly assigned such that..."
   - Because each person is related, we can calculate a mean for each person
+- For a within subjects ANOVA, the degrees of freedom you will use for looking up f-values are between group and between people
+- ANOVA is also sometimes referred to as an "f test"

 | Source | Sum of Squares (SS) |
 #### Python